Connecticut trooper arraigned in death of Mubarak Soulemane

 “We believe Trooper North acted objectively reasonable during this violent encounter and we believe a jury will find reasonable doubt and acquit him of these serious charges,” the union said.

-North and his lawyer, Jeffrey Ment, have not returned messages seeking comment.
+North and his lawyer did not comment outside the courthouse.
 North is on paid administrative leave and his police powers are suspended pending the outcome of the criminal case.

 North is the third Connecticut police officer to be arrested for fatal shootings dating back to 1998.

-Note: This story has been corrected to show Trooper Brian North's next court day is June 2, not Jan.
-2.